 To familiarize incoming students with the different research topics and laboratory environments offered by the program, all first-year students take part in term-long research rotations among the various Biophysics faculty.
 Students typically perform two or three research rotations in their chosen laboratories before selecting a research advisor.
 Students also meet faculty and familiarize themselves with their research during the annual Biophysics poster session as well as during our weekly seminar.

-Students are expected to pass an oral preliminary examination in order to attain candidacy.
-This oral presentation may be on the student’s own research.
+Students become candidates once they have successfully passed the preliminary examination which consists of a brief oral presentation on a research project related to what the student plans to accomplish during their Ph.D.
 Students are expected to achieve candidacy no later than the spring of their second year.

 Although there are no formal teaching requirements, as part of their training students are strongly encouraged to teach at least one semester as a Graduate Student Instructor (GSI) in Biophysics, Chemistry, Biology, Biochemistry or Physics.